nixworks/public/news/2012/05/10/index.md

 ##### Australian Federal Police
 ### [A dozen members of the Australian Federal Police are expelled from Vanuatu, following a diplomatic row over the arrest of the Prime Minister of Vanuatu's private secretary in Australia last month. ](/news/2012/05/10/a-dozen-members-of-the-australian-federal-police-are-expelled-from-vanuatu-following-a-diplomatic-row-over-the-arrest-of-the-prime-minister.md)
-_Context: Australia, Vanuatu, Prime Minister of Vanuatu, Australian Federal Police_
+_Context: Australian Federal Police, Prime Minister of Vanuatu, Vanuatu, Australia_

 ##### London
 ### [London's Metropolitan Police launches its 14th investigation into alleged police racism in six weeks. ](/news/2012/05/10/london-s-metropolitan-police-launches-its-14th-investigation-into-alleged-police-racism-in-six-weeks.md)
-_Context: Metropolitan Police, London_
+_Context: London, Metropolitan Police_

 ##### David Cameron
 ### [British prime minister David Cameron allowed his former spokesman Andy Coulson, the ex-editor of the now-defunct "News of the World" tabloid, access to some of the British government's most sensitive secrets without full security clearance, the Leveson Inquiry is told. ](/news/2012/05/10/british-prime-minister-david-cameron-allowed-his-former-spokesman-andy-coulson-the-ex-editor-of-the-now-defunct-news-of-the-world-tabloid.md)